nobl/ioBroker.senec/README.md

   ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- New: The timeout for ordinary SENEC API requests is configurable, and its default is raised from 10 to 30 seconds.
+The API is regularly slow enough that dashboard and system status requests were timing out, which loses the whole reading until the next poll cycle.
+Measurement history keeps its own, longer limit.
 - Fix: An error reply from mein-senec.de was treated as if it were data.
 A failed request could write an error page into the status states, advance the "last poll" timestamp and leave the connector reporting itself as connected.
 Responses are now checked centrally, so a failure is a failure everywhere.
 - Fix: The adapter no longer keeps its request rate up when mein-senec.de is struggling.
 A server error now pauses the whole queue briefly, exactly as rate limiting already did, and the server's own requested delay is honoured.
 Control commands are still never repeated automatically.
 - Fix: If the SENEC login had to be renewed and that renewal failed, the adapter could end up with no token, no scheduled retry and no error — silently stuck until restarted.
 It now retries with a growing delay, so it recovers on its own.